flojoy-ai/docs/docs/instruments-database/Network Analyzers/Keysight-N5232B/Keysight-N5232B.md

 <div>

-The Keysight N5232B PNA-L series network analyzer is designed for S-parameter and simple nonlinear testing of passive components, amplifiers, and frequency converters.
+The Keysight (Agilent) N5232B PNA-L series network analyzer is designed for S-parameter and simple nonlinear testing of passive components, amplifiers, and frequency converters.
 With the same core firmware as the PNA, the PNA-L offers the perfect balance of value and performance.
 The PNA-L provides efficiency and flexibility in both manufacturing and R&D applications, for industries ranging from mobile-telecomm and wireless-LAN component production to aerospace and defense.

 </div>